Dark Mode Light Mode

 • Bathsheba

-This isn’t a lineage built on prestige—it’s a lineage built on mercy—a story that makes room for the excluded, a kingdom that begins with the unexpected—because the Gospel doesn’t begin with ideal lives—it begins with real ones.
+This is not a lineage built on prestige.
+It is a lineage built on mercy.
+A family history that makes space for the excluded, the hurting, and the outsider.
+A kingdom that begins not with the best the world could offer, but with hearts willing to believe.

 4. The Kings of Israel